javenschuetz/nathans-mean-bootstrapper/docs/schema.md

 	password_hash: "fjslflsfsjlk" // need to talk to victoria about this }

-posture_data collection
+// posture_data collection
 {
 	user_email: "foo@bar.ca",
-	// to make the data easy to condense over time
-	// could use week or month long-term, but this should be fine for now
-	period_length: "snapshot" or "day",
+	period_length: "snapshot" or "day", // we plan to condense the data later
 	measurements: [
 		{
 			period_end_timestamp: "some standard timestamp (todo)",